dubrie/public/books.md

 ### Active Books

-- The Hard Thing About Hard Things by Ben Horowitz
 - Rebel Talent by Francesca Gino
 - It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson